House of Many Ways: Main characters

 He is a powerful multicolored fire demon, who was originally a falling star, that lives with Sophie and Howl and moves their castle.
 Because of his tremendous powers, he is able to perceive Charmain's inherent magical nature, much like he did with Sophie Hatter.
-He proves to be essential at thwarting the Lubbock's plans.
+He proves to be essential at thwarting the Lubbock's plans and is said to be the only one who could destroy Lubbock eggs.
 Sophie also believes that he collaborated with Howl in giving no effort to stop Morgan crying, and therefore using him as an excuse to join Sophie on her task.